zhmur/servicenow-guides/README.md

 ## Performance
 1. Specify fields to return by a database view.
 Include only fields which you need.
 1. Check widgets performance using ServiceNow provided [script](https://hi.service-now.com/kb_view.do?sysparm_article=KB0744521).
-1. Be aware that workflow activities are executed synchronously after manual action (like approval).
+1. Be aware that platform executes workflow activities sycnhronously after a manual action (e.g., approval, item submission on SP).
 This can significantly impact form submission time.
-Consider 1 second timer after manual step as a remedy.
+Make sure that synchronously executed code is fast or place 1 second Timer after manual step to make the rest of the workflow async (non-interactive).
 1. GlideRecord.getRowCount() vs GlideAggregate.
 General preference is to use GlideAggregate to get count of the records in a query.
 Though, the benefits of GlideAggregate are visible on large datasets i.e. when query result set is big (aka > 10k records).